Sentencing (The Wire): Plot summary

 Greggs awakens in her hospital bed to find Bunk and Cole waiting to ask for her help identifying her shooters.
 Bunk shows her photo arrays and she is able to pick out Little Man, but not Wee-Bey.
 Herc reports that he has found all of the Barksdale dealers whom he had warrants for, apart from Wee-Bey.
 Daniels worries that their case will be shut down unless they can provide new leads.
 McNulty suggests going behind their superiors' backs to take the case federal.
 The detail becomes aware of the rift between D'Angelo and his family and moves to interview him.

-Avon, Stringer, and Levy conclude from the high number of arrests that they must have been subjected to a wiretap.
+Avon, Stringer and Levy conclude from the high number of arrests that they must have been subjected to a wiretap.
 Stringer suggests bailing out many of their people to avoid making enemies, while Levy is in favor of a structured plea where they give up their own people to avoid sentencing.
-As Stringer and Avon relocate to their funeral home business, Stringer convinces Avon to take a step back while he handles the product and Brianna handles the money.
-Avon agrees but insists that Roberto, the Barksdales' Dominican supplier in New York, up the quality of the product, while Brianna will talk D'Angelo around by passing on a message that he will make it all up to him.
+As they relocate to their funeral parlor, Stringer convinces Avon to take a step back while Stringer handles the product and Brianna handles the money.
+Avon agrees but insists that Roberto, the Barksdales' Dominican supplier in New York, up the quality of the product, while Brianna will bring D'Angelo around by passing on a message that he will make it all up to him.

 Under questioning by McNulty and Pearlman, D'Angelo admits his involvement in Brandon's murder and gives up Wee-Bey's location in Philadelphia.
 When confronted with the murder of Deirdre Kresson, contrary to the tale which he told to his subordinates, D'Angelo paints Wee-Bey as the shooter.
 D'Angelo laments about how suffocating "the game" can be and that he felt more liberated in jail than he ever was on the street.
-D'Angelo expresses a desire to start over and promises that if the court can relocate him somewhere where the game can't touch him, he'll give them everything on the Barksdale Organization.
+He expresses a desire to start over and promises that if the court can relocate him somewhere where the game cannot touch him, he will give them everything on the Barksdale Organization.